seanmpuckett/sai/docs/Keywords.md

 	each [collection] // it: each value in the collection ply [list] // it: each element in the array

-	.. [expr] alter // it: the expression
+	.. [expr] set // it: the expression
 	.. [expr] observe

 	.. [collection] thru // it: each value in the collection